Understanding Post-Traumatic Stress Disorder (PTSD)

 People with PTSD are more prone to violent outbursts and panic attacks, which can be difficult for family and friends to witness.
 Feelings of guilt over these outbursts can drive those with PTSD to self-medicate with drugs and alcohol.
 Continued use of alcohol or other drugs in this way can lead to an addiction.

 Symptoms of PTSD can change over time.
-Some symptoms might appear within three months of a traumatic episode, or it might take years until the disorder fully comes about.
+Some symptoms might appear within 3 months of a traumatic episode, or it might take years until the disorder fully comes about.

 Suicidal thoughts are some of the most dangerous symptoms of PTSD.
 Abusing drugs or alcohol can intensify these thoughts.

 Alcohol and drug addiction are also affected by memory.
-An addicted person’s brain is susceptible to triggers, or places and people associated with drug use that can lead to cravings.
+A brain affected by a substance use disorder is susceptible to triggers, or places and people associated with drug use that can lead to cravings.
 PTSD and addiction triggers can intertwine and intensify symptoms of both disorders.

 It might be hard to recognize co-occurring addiction and PTSD.
 Someone suffering from PTSD might keep their drug and alcohol abuse from others because they feel ashamed.
 If a loved one seems to be increasingly depressed and withdrawn while exhibiting signs of intoxication, they might be struggling with a drug abuse problem.